 Thinning- Removing trees and brush to reduce stand density.
 See Appendix E for a discussion of thinning techniques.

-Undertaking-means a undertaking, activity, or program funded in whole or In part under the direct or indirect jurisdiction of a Federal agency, including those carried out by or on behalf of the agency; those carried out with Federal financial assistance; and those requiring a Federal permit, license, or approval.
+Undertaking- As defined in 36 CFR§ 800.16 (y).

 Wetline- A fire line constructed using water or foam, intended to prevent the advance of fire.